serialport/website/docs/guide-installation.md

 2. Add `electron-rebuild` to your project's package.json's install hook
 3. Run `npm install`

-Alternativly, if you are already using Electron-Builder then you can have it recompile Serialport:
+Alternatively, if you are already using Electron-Builder then you can have it recompile Serialport:

 1. Add `"buildDependenciesFromSource": true,"npmRebuild": false,` to your project.json's build configuration; more info at [Electron-builder](https://www.electron.build/configuration/configuration).